 On Saturday 5 December, Queen's Park met St Mirren at Love Street.
 The attendance was described as "miserable".
 It appears that the Paisley fans preferred competitive league games to friendly fixtures.
 St Mirren won 4-3, with goals from Hamilton, Alex Wylie (2) and Hugh Morgan.
 The Queen's Park goals came from Bob McColl, Bob Hamilton and a scrimmage.

 Queen's Park travelled to England for the second time in the season on Saturday 12 December.
 Their destination on this occasion was the Baseball Ground in Derby and their opponents were Derby County.
 The weather was miserably wet and there were only around 2,000 spectators present.
 Derby were the better team in the first half on the heavy ground and led 2-0 at half-time.
 Both goals were scored by Steve Bloomer.
 Queen's Park played much better in the second half and pulled a goal back in 50 minutes through Willie Stewart.
-Queen's were unlucky not to equalise but, just on time, Bloomer headed his hat trick goal to give Derby a 3-1 victory.
+Queen's were unlucky not to equalise but, just on time, Bloomer headed his hat-trick goal to give Derby a 3-1 victory.
+Despite the defeat, Queen's were said to have thoroughly enjoyed the trip.
+The Sunday was spent in Nottingham.

 Heart of Midlothian had been scheduled to visit Hampden Park on Saturday 19 December but called off, their excuse being that some of their players were unfit.
 Dundee stepped in to fill the breach.
 The Hampden pitch was covered in frost, making for difficult footing.
 The match was restricted to two halves of 35 minutes due to some Queen's Park players arriving 15 minutes late.
 The 2,000 or so spectators saw Queen's make a dominant start to the match and take the lead in 15 minutes through Hugh Butler.
 Bob McColl scored a second before half-time.
 Almost immediately after the restart, Robert Lambie put Queen's three ahead with a terrific shot.
 The game was very one-sided but Joe Clark pulled a goal back with a long well-judged shot.
 Queen's were still seemingly well in control but, near the end, Richard Allan made the score 3-2 from a scrimmage.
 The last few minutes, played in increasing darkness, were very exciting but there was no further scoring.